mvysny/shepherd-java-client/README.md

 * `googleSSOClientId` (Shepherd-Web only): enable Google SSO login and use this client ID.
 See [vaadin-google-oauth](https://mvysny.github.io/vaadin-google-oauth/) for more details.
 * `ssoOnlyAllowEmailsEndingWith` (Shepherd-Web only): if not null, only e-mails ending with this string are allowed.
 Example: `@vaadin.com`.
 If null or empty, all e-mails are allowed.
 * `shepherdHome` Shepherd home, `/opt/shepherd` for [Shepherd Kubernetes](https://github.com/mvysny/shepherd), `/opt/shepherd-traefik` for [Shepherd Traefik](https://github.com/mvysny/shepherd-traefik).
+* `containerSystem` the runtime container system to use for running project containers, either `"kubernetes"` or `"traefik-docker"`.

 ## shepherd-cli